Thibault-GAREL/Language_Models/README.md

 Here is a cool schema I found !
 It is a realy clear explanation of the different dimension :
 ![Dimension Schema](img/dimension.png)

+In a Transformer, the core mechanism is **attention**.
+The attention mechanism is built around three vectors derived from the input: Q (Query), K (Key), and V (Value).
+They control how each token (word, subword, etc.) focuses on others in the same sequence.

+ #### What They Mean ?
+Q = Query → What am I looking for?
+The question a token asks to find relevant context.

+K = Key → What do I contain?
+A label that represents what kind of information a token holds.

+V = Value → What do I offer?
+The actual information content that can be shared if attended to.

+#### A other explication can be :
+- Q asks a question: “Who in the sequence can help me?”

+- K provides an identity: “I can help if you need context about X.”

+- V provides content: “Here’s what I can contribute.”

 ---